We are working to develop leaders like:

 “The dream we’re manifesting is a fresh expression of Christian community that calls young adults into passionate participation in God’s dream of shalom.
 We want to live with more wholehearted, self-giving, other-oriented love and with eyes wide open to God’s in-breaking grace.

-“Like the Beatitudes Society, Beach Progressives is committed to identifying and equipping young progressive Christians with the resources and support to live intentional, passionate, committed Christian lives.
+“Like the Beatitudes Society, Holy Ground is committed to identifying and equipping young progressive Christians with the resources and support to live intentional, passionate, committed Christian lives.
 We have found that very few traditional congregations actively recruit and cultivate young adult leaders.
 We seek to help young adults actualize their spiritual potential and mobilize their compassion toward transformative justice and deep social change.
 We seek to be a visible and audible presence in our local community, proclaiming a Christianity that is good news for ALL.”

 During the 2014-15 Beatitudes Fellowship year, Sean will be working to transition the initial core community into a more public, accessible, radically inclusive community that facilitates engagement at a range of intensities through multiple entry-points and opportunities for those interested in exploring spirituality and social justice.